ProspectOne/flexbalancer-js-docs/Custom-Answers-API.md

 Returns world uptime value for the particular CDN provider.
 [The higher value - the better uptime.](https://www.cdnperf.com/#!rum)

-**The data represents the last hour and is collected every minute.**
+**The data represents the average statistics for the last 10 minutes and is requested every minute.**

 Example: